apache/trafficcontrol/docs/source/api/federations.rst

 Request Structure
 -----------------
-:federations: The top-level key that must exist - an array of objects that each describe a set of resolvers for a Delivery Service's federation
+:federations: The top-level key that must exist - an array of objects that each describe a set of resolvers for a :term:`Delivery Service`'s federation

-	:deliveryService: The 'xml_id' of the Delivery Service which will use the federation resolvers specified in ``mappings``
+	:deliveryService: The 'xml_id' of the :term:`Delivery Service` which will use the federation resolvers specified in ``mappings``
 	:mappings:        An object containing two arrays of IP addresses to use as federation resolvers

-		:resolve4: An array of IPv4 addresses that can resolve the Delivery Service's federation
+		:resolve4: An array of IPv4 addresses that can resolve the :term:`Delivery Service`'s federation
-		:resolve6: An array of IPv6 addresses that can resolve the Delivery Service's federation
+		:resolve6: An array of IPv6 addresses that can resolve the :term:`Delivery Service`'s federation

 .. code-block:: http
 	:caption: Request Example